jobiols/odoo-env/README.md

     for now:
-    clone the repo odoo-env in your home dir execute install_scripts from the data folder
+    clone the repo odoo-env in your home dir execute install_scripts from the data folder with sudo